John031265/Graylog-Offline/README.md

 # Graylog-Offline
 Steps for setting up Graylog offline.
 Currently under development until finalized.

+Requirements:
+Ubuntu 24.04

 Current status
 Able to install the three module: MongoDB, Graylog-Datanode and Graylog-Server.
 All 3 modules with status green running and enabled